 Responsible Business - Let's take responsibility!

-Taking responsibility for the environment and the local community plays an important role for The Rezidor Hotel Group.
+Taking responsibility for the environment and the local community plays an important role for Carlson Rezidor hotel group.
 All hotels take part in a dedicated Responsible Business programme.
 Each hotel has a unique RB Action Plan covering areas such as community outreach, environmental improvement, employee well-being and health and safety.

 Responsible Business activities include:

 Flemming Poulsen, General Manager, said, “The statistics on HIV in the world today are quite frightening.
 As a business manager, I am committed to doing everything possible to raise awareness on the facts and prevention of more cases through our cooperation with the Health Estonia Association.
 We feel that modern businesses also have a responsibility to carry on the awareness of this tragic illness in our business trainings and coaching so that we can play a part in the reduction of the number of cases in the world.
 We all have a part to play and we are very focused on our participation in the Business Coalition against HIV, a truly progressive initiative."

 2012-Present World Clean-up

 The hotel works to clean up visible trash as well as improve air quality.

 All three Tallinn Carlson Rezidor hotels planted about 1,500 trees in cooperation with RMK.

 2011: Winner of the 10th Melissa Wells Award

 The Melissa F. Wells Award for Corporate Citizenship, awarded for the 10th time in 2011, was given to this hotel in recognition of the company’s work with charities and contribution towards the development of society.
 The award was presented at the USA Speaker Dinner 2011, organised by AmCham Estonia in cooperation with the U.S. Embassy Tallinn on 19 May 2011.